CompactJS/uea/README.md

 Universal Element Accept (uea) allows you to accept a range of different inputs as HTML elements.

-It accepts, query selector strings, arrays, NodeLists and more (check out [usage](#usage)) and always returns an array with HTMLElements.
+It accepts query selector strings, arrays, NodeLists and more (check out [usage](#usage)) and always returns either an array with HTMLElements or a single element, depending on the function you use.

 ## Install